Life Insurance with Mononucleosis (Recovered).

 This is why…

-Most life insurance companies are going to want to make sure that you have made a full recovery before the will be willing to consider you as a possible client.
-The good news is that this condition will usually resolve itself over one or two weeks provided that you stay hydrated and give yourself plenty of rest.
-That is of course assuming that you don’t have any other “pre-existing” medical conditions which could exacerbate your exposure to this illness.
+Most life insurance companies are going to want to make sure that you have made a full recovery before they will be willing to consider you as a possible client.
+The good news is that this condition will usually resolve over one or two weeks, provided you stay hydrated and give yourself plenty of rest.
+That is, of course, assuming that you don’t have any other “pre-existing” medical conditions, which could exacerbate your exposure to this illness.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Mononucleosis… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?

 Common questions you’ll likely be asked may include: